By Matt Buehler, March 24

 Research on the Arab uprisings has tended to focus on states that experienced regime change or major violence.
 But Arab regimes that never came close to collapse, such as in Morocco, Jordan and the Persian Gulf states, experienced popular protests that thrust open political opportunity structures.
 These protests created exceptional opportunities during which political movements could vocalize demands, pressure regimes and force concessions.
 This brought into play a diverse set of political actors – Islamists, ethnic and sectarian groups, women’s movements, labor unions and others – who exploited the unrest to advance their interests and elicit concessions.
 By asserting themselves during the uprisings, such actors succeeded in winning specific benefits for their supporters, even when they failed in implementing broader strategies of democratization.
 Showing which actors gained or lost from their mobilizations, whether or not regime change occurred, provides a deeper, more holistic understanding of the importance of the Arab uprisings and how it reconfigured domestic politics in these states.

-article in the British Journal of Middle Eastern Studies.
+The labor movement in Morocco exemplifies this new dynamic, as I demonstrate in a new article in the British Journal of Middle Eastern Studies.
 Even though Morocco’s monarchy retained firm control of the country throughout 2011, Moroccan trade unionists used instability from the uprisings to drive change in domestic politics.
 They successfully secured new material benefits, which they had been demanding since the late 2000s, for their supporters.
 Moreover, union mobilization provided an opportunity for two traditionally antagonistic opposition groups – Islamists and leftists – to ally to pursue similar goals and reward their predominately middle class supporters.

 Although Morocco’s entrepreneurs accrued benefits after economic liberalization in the 1990s and early 2000s, costs fell upon the middle class, especially employees of the public sector (teachers, government clerks and others).
 By 2009, the costs of living in Morocco were rising 16 percent annually.
 Beginning in the late 2000s, unions representing Morocco’s Islamists, the Union Nationale du Travail au Maroc(UNTM), and its leftists, the Fédération Démocratique du Travail (FDT) and Confédération Démocratique du Travail (CDT), joined forces to exert pressure on the governing regime.
 To compensate for price increases, the unions demanded that the regime boost wages and raise pensions.
 The regime refused in 2009, and maintained this hardline position throughout 2010.
 Concurrently, the number of incidents of contentious labor actions – strikes, marches and sit-ins – rose dramatically.